 Check out our Ultimate Cuba Packing List to help you pack for your trip – we’re sharing exactly what to bring to Cuba and what we never travel without.

-However, far too few visitors take advantage of the hiking potential here in this stunning national park – this is another fantastic destination for hiking in Cuba given the countless trails throughout the beautiful park.
+While Viñales is incredibly popular with travelers to Cuba, far too few visitors take advantage of the hiking potential here in this stunning national park – many just take in the stunning viewpoints or take the classic horseback riding tour to the tobacco plantations in the valley.
+In fact, Viñales is another fantastic destination for hiking in Cuba given the countless trails throughout the beautiful park.

 Read More: Ultimate Travel Guide to Vinñales, Cuba